AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/installation.md

 AdGuard VPN for iOS has been successfully installed!

-## AdGuard VPN for iOS uninstallation
+## How to uninstall AdGuard VPN for iOS

 If you decided to delete AdGuard VPN for iOS, find the icon of this app on the Home Screen and hold it.
 In the opened list, tap *Remove App*.

 ![Uninstall](https://cdn.adguard.com/public/Adguard/kb/vpn-install/deinstall-en.png)

-You can learn more about the AdGuard VPN app for iOS in [this article](../adguard-vpn-for-ios/overview.md).
+You can learn more about the AdGuard VPN app for iOS in [this article](overview.md).